infinite-table/infinite-react/www/pages/docs/learn/filtering/providing-a-custom-filter-editor.page.md

 ---
-title: Writing a Filter Editor
+title: Providing a Custom Filter Editor
+description: Writing a custom filter editor for a column in Infinite Table is straightforward.
 ---

 Almost certainly, our current `string` and `number` filters are not enough for you.
 You will definitely need to write your custom filter editor.